RESOURCES

 Note: On occasion and for peace of mind for some consumers, you may decide to periodically lay a few strips of adhesive or tape within the inner floor areas.
 Think of it as if you were locking pieces of a jigsaw into a more permanent, fixed position.
 This concept is optional.

-FULL- SPREAD ADHESIVE
+FULL- SPREAD ADHESIVE - ALL SPECIFICATIONS

 This is recommended for commercial installations but optional within residential installations.
 Always use a pressure sensitive adhesive for the benefit of;